brentjens/rm-synthesis/README.txt

 ------------

 This script assumes that the numpy and pyfits libraries are installed.
+Install using:

-Install using: python setup.py install.
+user@machine: /.../rm-synthesis-x.y$ python setup.py install.

 Usage